szunami/blog-1/2017-03-14-data-types.html.md

 Rust has a different opinion.
-In Rust, values that exist are not members of the set of things that do not exist, and `NULL` is the sole member of the set of nonexistent items and in **not** a member of the set of existing items.
+In Rust, values that exist are not members of the set of things that do not exist, and `NULL` is the sole member of the set of nonexistent items and is **not** a member of the set of existing items.

 Rust solves this by using *sum types*: types which are the sum of the component